Isobel Goodwin

-Isobel Goodwin (born 21 December 2002) is an English footballer who plays as a forward for newly-promoted Women's Super League club London City Lionesses and the England under-23s.
+Isobel Goodwin (born 21 December 2002) is an English footballer who plays as a forward for Women's Super League club London City Lionesses and the England under-23s.

 She previously played for Aston Villa, Coventry United, and Sheffield United, and has represented England since under-17 youth level.

 Career

 Aston Villa

 Goodwin joined the Aston Villa Women's academy, working through the age groups.
 She made her first team debut on 17 November 2021, in a 2–1 home defeat to Sheffield United in the League Cup.

 Goodwin made her Women's Super League debut on 22 October 2022, as a late substitute in a 1–0 home defeat to Everton.

 Coventry United

 On 20 January 2023, Goodwin joined Women's Championship club Coventry United on a free transfer after coming to a mutual agreement to terminate her Aston Villa contract.

 Sheffield United

 In July 2023, Goodwin joined Sheffield United.
 She made her debut in the opening match of the season, against Charlton Athletic, and scored her first goal away to Blackburn Rovers.

 In February 2024, Goodwin was nominated for the Women's Championship Player of the Month award.
 The following month, after 13 league appearances, she became second highest scorer with 10 goals, despite Sheffield positioned in the bottom half of the table.
 Goodwin ended the 2023–24 season with 15 goals in 19 league appearances for Sheffield.